About loan sharks

 What is a loan shark

-To lend money lawfully you have to be authorised by the Financial Conduct Authority (FCA).
-People who lend money without being FCA authorised are breaking the law.
+A money lender has to be authorised by the Financial Conduct Authority (FCA) to lend money legally.
+Money lenders who aren’t authorised by the FCA are breaking the law.
 They are known as loan sharks.

-Loan sharks often take other illegal action to collect the money they have lent you, such as threatening violence or taking away your credit cards or valuables.
-In extreme cases, they have been known to force non-payers into prostitution and drug dealing.
+Loan sharks often take other illegal action to collect the money they've lent you, such as threatening violence or taking away your credit cards or valuables.
+In extreme cases, they've been known to force non-payers into prostitution and drug dealing.

-If a loan shark threatens you or acts in a violent way, contact the police straight away.
+If someone who has lent you money threatens you or is violent, contact the police straight away.

 Checking a lender is authorised